 Ex-officer awaits trail

 Following his resignation, Fort Worth Police arrested Dean and held him at the Tarrant County jail.
-The jail has since released him on
+The jail has since released him on bail, which is set at $200 000.
+According to the Police Department, Dean is yet to provide a written statement and is refusing to answer questions.

 Prior to the incident, Dean worked for the department for 18 months and had a clean record aside from a traffic violation.
 Dean was initially placed on administrative leave before the murder charges were brought against him.